 How to get a good life at work and in life?

 The HumanGuide concepts can be used both at work and in life, i.e. according to our slogan "HumanGuide improves at work and in life".
-Many of the concepts for working in life can also be used in the private life, e.g. from to identify the "perfect" job for yourself to how to support your children in their choice of an occupation and based on that choice the relevant kind of education.
+Many of the concepts used at work can also be used in the private life, e.g. from to identify the "perfect" job for yourself to how to support your children in their choice of an occupation and based on that choice the relevant kind of education.
+Etc.